zcourts/research/mega-push-gossip-mpg.md

 ---
 {% include JB/setup %}

-# Mega Push Gossip - MPG
+# Abstract - Introduction

-Mega (as in Megaphone) Push Gossipe, MPG is a gossip algorithm favouring push epidemic but taking advantage of pull where appropriate.

 There are lots of gossip algorithms out there.
 Most of them use a communication model that doesn't directly send messages to nodes in the cluster, instead, information is disseminated by spreading the message with a sub-set of the nodes that'll in turn spread the message to another sub-set until all nodes have gotten the message.
 Often it takes O(log(n)) hops for all nodes to be updated.

 While this is perfectly reasonable and appropriate for the scenarios they were designed for, it is somewhat unnecessary in a distributed database scene.
 Typically a single cluster has machines in the thousands, not hundredsof thousands or millions, as evidenced by the usage of projects like Hadoop, where [Yahoo!](http://wiki.apache.org/hadoop/PoweredBy#Y) with the largest known cluster is only at 4500 nodes.

-Current distributed databases are not really distributed.
+Current "distributed" databases are not really distributed in the same sense that say, a mobile network's users are distributed.
 While their architecture tends to be designed to scale to millions or billions of nodes in a cluster, other practical limitations (usually network/hardware related) often prevent them getting anywhere near the theoretical limits of the architecture/algorithms.

-#### Differences and similarities to other gossip algorithms

-* MPG is a modification and merger of various gossip protocols.
-In reality Push Push Pull is a somewhat more suitable name because it ends up pushing at least twice as much information as it pulls.

-* The modification in the protocol is the use of O(1) communication for most operations, or all if possible.

-* Where latency or resource constraints demand it, a fanout approach is used to disamminate messages in O(log(n)) hops.

-* In a typical gossip protocol a single node has a partial view of the cluster, MPG changes this so that every node has a complete view, with direct access to routing information of each.

 ### True cost of gossip

 Gossip algorithms are typically described in terms of the number of network hops required to get all nodes up to date.
 While some mention the total time it takes the focus is often on network hops.
 With MPG, the cost of gossip has to be calculated differently.
 MPG assumes TCP over UDP for transmission to help improve delivery reliability.

-#### The latency problem
+### The latency problem

 Firstly, let's define some terms that may be used to discuss the properties of one gossip protocol.
 Let: